Continuous Bayesian Model Selection for Multivariate Causal Discovery: Introduction

-A potential solution lies in continuous optimisation causal discovery approaches \citep{zheng2018dags}.
-These approaches interpret causal discovery as a single optimisation problem that is amenable to gradient based methods.
-So far, methods making use of continuous optimisation have been limited to using restricted model classes or interventional data.
-In this work, we propose a scheme to extend Bayesian model selection based causal discovery to multiple variable systems using continuous optimisation --- facilitating more flexible causal discovery at larger scales.
+A potential solution lies in continuous optimisation causal discovery approaches \citep{zheng2018dags, nazaret2023stable}.
+These approaches interpret causal discovery as a single continuous optimisation problem that is amenable to gradient based methods.
+The emphasis of this line of work has been either on scaling to a larger number of variables or on loosening model assumptions.
+Our contribution tackles the latter.
+We argue that the potential advantages of Bayesian methods enable them to outperform their non-Bayesian counterparts.

-We start with a Bayesian non-parametric model that can model non-Gaussian and heteroscedastic densities, the Gaussian Process conditional density estimator (GP-CDE) \citep{titsias2010bayesian, lalchand2022generalised}.
-We show that certain hyperparameters of this model can be interpreted as an adjacency matrix for a graph, allowing for continuously parametrising the space of graphs.
-These hyperparameters can then be optimised over, using a loss derived from Bayesian model selection, and a regulariser to ensure the final adjacency represents a valid acyclic graph.
-Priors placed over these hyperparameters can also be interpreted as priors over graphs, leading to a scheme that returns the \textit{maximum a-posteriori} (MAP) causal graph.
-We show the practical advantage of this method with competitive performance across synthetic and real datasets.
-Our work shows that it is beneficial in practice to give up on strict identifiability results under unrealistic assumptions for realistic assumptions, even if these imply a small but irreducible probability of error.